Oxybutynin Chloride (ox-i-bu-BUE-ti-nin KLOR-ide)

 Warnings While Using This Medicine

-- This medicine may make you have trouble sweating and cause your body to get too hot.
-Be careful in hot weather, when you are exercising, or when using a sauna or whirlpool.
+- This medicine may make you or your child have trouble sweating and cause your body to get too hot.
+Use extra care to avoid becoming overheated during exercise or hot weather while you are taking this medicine, since overheating may result in heat stroke.

 Possible Side Effects While Using This Medicine